 After checking out the gallery and Basket's artwork and Native American artifacts, we headed out back to the Kudzu Bale Barn.
 As the name implies, the 100-year-old barn has been refitted with kudzu bales.
 Inside, Basket works her kudzu paper making magic by blending kudzu leaves, water and paper scraps then allowing the pulp, which looks a lot like green grits, to dry on felt taken from a plastic screen.

 After Basket's kudzu paper making demonstration, we loaded up and headed out to explore Native American sites in the area.
 The Oconee County Heritage Center was our next stop.
 There, we saw two ancient preserved wooden canoes -- one was pulled from the Chatooga River in 2002, the other from the Keowee River bed in the summer of 2008.
 I was amazed that they were in such good shape, especially since one of them is believed to be 250 years old.
 While archeologists aren't sure whether Cherokees or European settlers built the canoes, they are pretty certain their design is Cherokee-inspired.
-After our visit to the Oconee County Heritage Center, we walked down the street to check out the site of the new Museum of the Cherokee of South Carolina, which is scheduled to open in 2012.
-The Museum will pay homage to the area's rich and colorful Cherokee history.
+After our visit to the Oconee County Heritage Center, we walked down the street to check out the Museum of the Cherokee of South Carolina, which pays homage to the area's rich and colorful Cherokee history.

 Oconee County, which takes its name from a Cherokee word which means land beside the water, was home to Native Americans dating back to as early as 300 A.D.
 The Cherokees were the last tribe of Native Americans to inhabit the county.
 Their villages, collectively known as the Lower Towns, were usually situated along large streams or rivers to ensure a steady supply of drinking water, food and transportation.
 In the late 18th century, there were more than two dozen Lower Town settlements located in the northwest portion of the state.
 Because most of those areas are currently overgrown with vegetation or are underwater, we had to use our imagination to visualize what the sites might have looked like.